YanliLi27/IFA/README.md

-# Integrated feature analysis (Unfinished version)
+# An anaylsis framework for interpreting extracted features and normalizing class activation maps (Unfinished version)

-<p > A pytorch package to calculate the calibrated CAMs and analyze datasets based on trained models  </p>
+<p > A pytorch package to calculate the normalized CAMs and analyze datasets based on trained models  </p>
 <p > Input support: 2D, 3D images and signals, Output: Single/Multiple/Clustered output </p>